-Reign by Mary Anne Barkhouse in ἀσ∘ (ÎNÎW) River Lot 11∞.
-Credit: Brad Crowfoot
+Reign by Mary Anne Barkhouse in Δἀσο (ÎNÎW) River Lot 11∞

 Cellist Silvia Buttiglione of Vaughan String Quartet.
+Credit: Still from Becoming Edmonton video by Jason Gondziola

 This plan is a starting point.
 As we use the plan as the definitive direction to carry out our transformative change over the next decade, it is essential that it remains responsive to the real-time evolution of the city and adapt to the changing arts and heritage landscape.
 For the plan to succeed, the EAC, EHC and ArtsHab will continue to engage in ongoing conversations and consultations with the community and the arts and heritage sector throughout the lifetime of this plan.